fine-man/precog-task/README.md

 #### Best Fit PDF
 - [Best Fit Probability Density Function For Disposition Days (2018)](https://imgur.com/a/33VYQc2) <br>
-Here, I have looked at all the solved cases of 2018 and plotted a histogram of the of difference between the decision date and the filing date.
+Here, I have looked at all the solved cases of 2018 and plotted a histogram of the difference between the decision date and the filing date.
 After that I found the best fit probability density function for that histogram.
 Using the best fit pdf, we can answer questions such as what is the approximate probability that a case will be solved between date `A` and